 Barry McGuire never utters an obscenity in this protest cut (one of the few to make our list of the Top 10 Censored Rock Songs).
 He doesn't mention sex or drugs either.
-But ‘Eve of Destruction’ was banned by many U.S. radio stations (many of them in the south) because programmers disagreed with its ugly view of humanity (particularly the the U.S., which was buried in a war).
+But ‘Eve of Destruction’ was banned by many U.S. radio stations (many of them in the South) because programmers disagreed with its ugly view of humanity.
 Some felt that the single, with lines like “you’re old enough to kill but not for votin’,” was “an aid to the enemy in Vietnam.”
 P.F.
 Sloan was only 19 when he wrote the lyrics as a prayer for humanity and as a rallying cry against the evil he saw in the world.
 Many fans agreed with what they heard, sending the topical hit all the way to No. 1.

 Tom Petty’s steady-rolling single might not have become a radio and MTV staple without one key change.
 On the censored version, when the Florida-born rocker sings “Let’s roll another joint” in the chorus, the offending word was played in reverse, and it ended up sounding like Petty somehow lost control of his mouth or just couldn’t come up with a proper rhyme for “point.”
 Not that it mattered.
 ‘You Don’t Know How it Feels’ reached No. 13 and won an MTV Video Music Award.

 Talk about delayed reaction.
 Dire Straits’ 1985 mega-hit ‘Money for Nothing’ wasn’t censored until 2011, when the Canadian Broadcast Standards Council deemed it unsuitable for airplay.
 The reason was frontman Mark Knopfler’s use of a gay slur in the second verse.
 The derisive term violated the council’s code of ethics and was forbidden on private Canadian radio stations.
 Some outlets protested the ban, due to the song’s enduring popularity and that the offensive word was not used in a hateful manner.
 Knopfler wrote the song after overhearing an appliance-store worker’s commentary while watching MTV in his shop.
 ‘Money for Nothing’ is written from this unenlightened man’s perspective.
 The CBSC altered the decision a few months later, maintaining its stance but allowing stations to use their own discretion.